 Part 5 – Crafting, Inventory & Food

 Crafting is one of the important parts of the game.
 I do recommend deconstructing most white items to level up your different crafting skills.
 There are a few different crafting skill lines, I do have guides for all of them:

 All of those profession are leveled up differently.
 Blacksmithing, Woodworking and Clothing being the easiest ones as you just need to keep deconstructing gear.
 Enchanting can be leveled up with creating or deconstructing glyph’s.
 Provisioning can be leveled up if you cook food once you found the right ingredients and recipes.
 Alchemy can be leveled up crafting potions once you farmed enough flowers and jewelry crafting requires you to find jewelry crafting materials and either deconstruct or craft jewelry to level the skill line up.

 Gear, Sets & Monster Sets

-There is a lot of different gear sets in Elder Scrolls Online.
-For the start of the game gear is not that important, just use what you find.
+There is a lot of different gear sets in the Elder Scrolls Online.
+For the start of the game gear isn’t that important, just use what you can find.
 Later on, especially once you reach Level 50 and 160 Champion Points you want to start getting your gear setup together.
-I talk more about that in the follow up guides but here are the basics.
-If you want to check out all special gear sets that exist in Elder Scrolls Online check out ESO-Sets.com.
-You can find all sets there and they are always up to date.
-You can also find all skills from the game at ESO-Skillbook.com.
+We are going to take a closer look about that in the follow up guides but here are the basics.
+If you want to check out all special gear sets that exist in the Elder Scrolls Online check out ESO-Hub.com.
+You can find all sets and skills there and they are always up to date.

 5 Piece Sets